 The B-lines project is led by the charity Buglife and constitutes a series of wide insect pathways covering the entire country.
 The aim is to restore and create wildflower-rich habitat stepping-stones along the entire B-lines network.
-The UK B-lines map is shown below.
+The UK B-lines map is shown right.

-2 Urban Trees and Bees https://nph.onlinelibrary.wiley.com/doi/10.1002/ppp3.10143 benefit pollinators, through the provision of new or enhanced habitat.
+There is increasing evidence that urban habitats with their mosaics of gardens, allotments, transport corridors, waterways, parks, and amenity spaces can be just as important for pollinators as the countryside.
+London, with its high percentage of green space provides amazing opportunities to benefit pollinators, through the provision of new or enhanced habitat.
 The city's parks, gardens, and wildlife sites all play an important role in helping pollinators and other wildlife, along with other areas such as brownfield sites, school grounds, road verges, allotments, and railway embankments.
 There are already many pollinators in London, including both common and rare species.
 In fact, over 370 insect species have been recorded in London which are important at a national or local level.